 At least one PEIP Team member has to be institutionally attached to the SMUS-partner network.
+Otherwise, the funds cannot be transferred!
 At maximum one academic or practitioner may be brought into the PEIP Team as consultant(s), in order to guarantee an appropriate and timely practical-implementation of the project.
 PEIP Team members can be based either in different regions within one and the same country or in different countries.
 If this is the case, it is important to clearly state the geographical context of the institution where the SMUS Toolkit shall be put into action.
-While the possibility of testing the SMUS Toolkit in more than one institution is financially viable, the timeline and budget applied for must reflect the practical-empirical implementation of the project in a timely manner (sure enough, including various institutions increases not only the PEIP content richness but also its execution complexity);
+While the possibility of testing the SMUS Toolkit in more than one institution is financially viable, the timeline and budget applied for must reflect the practical-empirical implementation of the project in a timely manner (sure enough, including various institutions increases not only the PEIP content richness but also its execution complexity).

-- (ii) Each PEIP Team freely selects one target of SDG #11 bearing in mind the intended use of the SMUS Toolkit.
-Subsequently, the Team frames the content of their PEIP to the SMUS both Toolkit and empirical object in the attached PEIP Application Form, while the corresponding budget has to be detailed in the attached PEIP Budget Application Table by Monday 12 September 2022 (23:59 Berlin time). - (iii) Once the PEIPs have been approved (a notification shall be delivered by Friday 23 September 2022 23:59 Berlin time), each of the two selected teams starts the bureaucratic preparations for putting the PEIP into action as of 1 January 2023.
-The SMUS Action 4 Team will offer all necessary information and support for this step during a mandatory Introductory SMUS Online Workshop to be held on Tuesday 27 September 2022 (15:00-17:00 Berlin time).
-This workshop will introduce the SMUS Action 4 Team to the PEIP Teams as well as clarify possible open questions of each team, discussing foreseeable challenges and the like.
-Moreover, both the Teams and PEIPs will be presented.
-To that end, each team will outline their proposal verbally for at maximum 10 minutes. - (iv) The semester-long process of critically testing, pondering over and iteratively refining the SMUS Toolkit will culminate in the delivery of specific outputs for SMUS Action 4.
-All deliverables must be produced in English (in case of audiovisual material or similar, English subtitles/translations must be made readily available - please remember to set aside sufficient funds for this!).
+(ii) The PEIP Team freely selects one target of SDG #11 bearing in mind the intended use of the SMUS Toolkit.
+Subsequently, the Team frames the content of their PEIP to the SMUS both Toolkit and empirical object in the attached PEIP Application Form, while the corresponding budget has to be detailed in the attached PEIP Budget Application Table by Tuesday 5 September 2023 (23:59 Berlin time).

+- (iii) Once one or two PEIP(s) have been approved (a notification shall be delivered by Monday11 September 2023 23:59 Berlin time), the selected team(s) start(s) the bureaucratic preparations for putting their PEIP(s) into action as of 1 October 2023.
+The SMUS Action 4 Team will offer all necessary information and support for this step during both a mandatory Introductory SMUS Online Workshop to be held on Wednesday 13 September 2023 (15:00 17:00 Berlin time) and PEIP Workshop: Budget + Cooperation Agreement to be held on Thursday 14 September 2023 (15:00 17:00 Berlin time).
+This workshop will serve to introduce the SMUS Action 4 Team to the selected PEIP Team(s) as well as clarify possible open questions, discussing foreseeable challenges and the like.
+Moreover, both the Team members and the PEIP(s) will be presented.
+To that end, the team(s) will outline their proposal verbally for at maximum 10 minutes. - (iv) The semester-long process of critically testing, pondering over and iteratively refining the SMUS Toolkit will culminate in the delivery of specific outputs for SMUS Action 4.
+All deliverables must be produced in English (in case of audiovisual material or similar, English subtitles/translations must be made readily available please remember to set aside sufficient funds for this!).